How to Repair Drywall Nail Pops

 Drive 1-5|8 inch drywall screws through the wallboard and into the framing, about 2 inches away on both sides of the nail pop.
 Sink the screw heads slightly below the wall surface.
 You can do this with a screw driver in cases where only a few nail pops are involved.
 But if you have many nail pops to repair, a cordless drill-driver will save a lot of time and effort.

 The best way to ensure that loose nails will not pop again is to remove them.
 However, if pulling the nails will cause more damage, sink the heads instead using a hammer to drive them well beneath the wall surface.
 In any case, "dimple" the drywall surface over the pop using a hammer to crush the gypsum a bit.
 This will make a depression in the surface that can be filled with joint compound to cover the damage and level the surface.

 If the wallboard around the nail pop is ragged or crumbling, remove all the damaged paper and gypsum using a sharp drywall knife to cut it away.
 To be sure the drywall paper won't pucker up and separate when the repair compound is applied, seal the surface with a shellac-based primer-sealer and let it dry for about an hour before proceeding with the repair.

 You can use setting-type or ready-mixed joint compound for this repair.
 The setting compound will dry faster and be harder when done, but it must be mixed with water before using.
 Ready-mixed is easier, but it takes longer to dry and will never be as hard as setting compound.
 If you have very deep holes to fill, use the setting compound to ensure a durable repair.

-Use these instructions for mixing and handling joint compound and cover the pops and the new screw heads with a thick coat.
+Use these instructions for mixing and handling joint compound, or mud, and cover the pops and the new screw heads with a thick coat.
 Spread the mud to overflowing over the depressions and immediately skim off the excess using a joint knife held at about 30 degrees.